iuliancmarcu/go-data-structures/README.md

-# learning-go
+# go-data-structures

-A repository of exercises solved in Go
+A repository of data structures implemented in Go with the purpose of learning Go and data structures.